Hyundai revamping Ioniq hybrid and PHEV

 Hyundai has stopped taking orders for its all-electric Ioniq in Canada, as they are facing a battery shortage.
 Green Car Reports got the heads up on the supply problem from a reader and its looks as if the order stop could widen.Weiterlesen

-Electric cars got a delivery problem across the board
+Electric cars have delivery problems across the board

 Mayor carmakers are experiencing problems to deliver their few electric car models to a fast growing customer base.
 In some houses, wait times are up to a year for both domestic producers and suppliers as well as importers in Germany, a new survey reveals.Weiterlesen